 On March 15, the company announced that it would suspend construction and commissioning activities related to the zinc expansion project at its Portugal-based Neves-Corvo operation.
 2020 guidance for Neves-Corvo was originally set at 38,000 to 43,000 tonnes of copper and 95,000 to 105,000 tonnes of zinc; the company has yet to provide information on how the suspension will impact those numbers.

 “As the workforce for the project includes many contract employees who travel from other regions of Portugal and internationally, the risk is that the virus could be brought to the Alentejo region by people travelling to come to work on our project,” said President and CEO Marie Inkster.

 Lundin continues to monitor the COVID-19 situation and has taken other actions such as restricting travel and limiting external visitors to its sites.

 Nyrstar (OTC Pink:NYRSY,EBR:NYR) — Nystar is the world’s second largest zinc producer and has global mining and metals processing operations.
 It said on March 16 that it would be taking precautionary measures at its upcoming shareholder meetings due to COVID-19.

 Trevali Mining (TSX:TV,OTCQX:TREVF) — Trevali Mining produces base metals at four mines in North America, South America and Africa.
 It also has exploration assets in North America and Africa.

-The company said on March 17 that its Santander zinc-lead-silver mine in Peru continues to operate even though a state of national emergency has been declared in the country.
-The government order, which will last for 15 days, restricts travel and requires people to stay at home other than for key outings, but the rules do not apply to operations like Santander.
+The company said on March 17 that its Santander zinc-lead-silver mine in Peru continued to operate even though a state of national emergency had been declared in the country.
+The government order, which was set to last for 15 days, restricted travel and required people to stay at home other than for key outings, but the rules do not apply to operations like Santander.